zBritva/PowerBI-visuals-docs/docs/concepts/filter-api.md

 ### Tuple filter API

-Tupe Filter API was introduced in Custom Visuals API 2.3.0.
+Tuple Filter API was introduced in Custom Visuals API 2.3.0.

-Tuple filter API similar to Basic filter, but allows defining conditions for several columns and tables.
+Tuple filter API is similar to Basic filter, but it allows defining conditions for several columns and tables.

 And a filter has interface: